 Do not apply the brake pedal and accelerator pedal simultaneously.
-Applying both pedals simultaneously for more than three seconds will limit engine rpm, which may result in difficulty maintaining speed in traffic and could lead to serious injury.
+Applying both pedals simultaneously or more than three seconds will limit engine rpm, which may result in difficulty for more than three seconds will limit engine rpm, which may result in difficulty maintaining speed in traffic and could lead to serious injury.